Mythoquantumexplorers/mytho-quantum-explorers/src/content/features/index.md

 ---
-title: Features
+title: Services
 banner:
   title: Services
-  subtopic: Strategic Growth
+  subtopic: Innovation.
+Technology.
+AI and ML
   content: From our initial focus on financial modelling using machine learning, we strategically expand into healthcare and beyond.
 Our goal is to revolutionize every sector, delivering bespoke services grounded in rigorous research and technological acumen, envisioning a future where data science catalyses positive global change
   image: "https://res.cloudinary.com/dfrpcqahh/image/upload/f_auto,q_auto/v1/mythoquantum/databanner2"
   button: